 - 3-4 tablespoons freshly grated Parmesan cheese

-- 2 cloves of garlic crushed or finely minced
+- 2 cloves garlic, finely minced

 - 1 1/2 tablespoons freshly minced Italian parsley

 Preheat the oven to 425° and have ready 2 sheet pans.
 In a small mixing bowl, whisk together the butter and olive oil.
 Stir in the Parmesan cheese, garlic, parsley, and salt.